Protests break out following Trump's Jerusalem decision

 And Malaysia's foreign ministry called it a "miscarriage of justice."

-The statement went onto say: "Recognition of Jerusalem as the capital of Israel, ignores the reality on the ground, endorses Israel repressive policies, violates Palestinian human rights and contravenes international law.
-It is a miscarriage of justice."
+"Recognition of Jerusalem as the capital of Israel, ignores the reality on the ground, endorses Israel repressive policies, violates Palestinian human rights and contravenes international law," it said in a statement.